usaid-cs/yesterday-i-learned/linguistics.md

+- More Americans speak Spanish as their first language (41M), more than Canada has people, total (37M).
+- Learn [English, French, and Spanish](https://en.wikipedia.org/wiki/World_language), and baby you got a world language stew going.
+To target the most people instead, Hindi and Mandarin might be more useful than French.
+- The UK *licenses* (verb) *licences* (noun) to people.
+They don't *licence* (verb) anything.
 - Among four (!) theories why "things" are called [东西](https://baike.baidu.com/item/%E4%B8%9C%E8%A5%BF/26739) ("east-west") instead of any other thing, such as south-north, there is one that says east-west corresponds to wood and gold, which can be bought; and south-north corresponds to fire and water, which, for some reason, cannot be bought.
 Another theory is that it's just a shortened version of 东西南北中, which contextually carries a meaning of "everything".
 - "Gaang6 du1" is actually 戆大 in Shanghainese.
 - Given the word "developer" [originates](https://en.wiktionary.org/wiki/develop) from old French *vloper* "to wrap", your job is the same as that of a Burrito Boyz employee.